alethere/mpQTL/README.md

 ### When is it most useful?

 Our research showed that the multiallelic models of `mpQTL` are particularly useful if you have a high number of alleles in your population.
 For example in multiparental populations, polyploid heterozygous populations or breeding programmes.
-In that case obtaining multiallelic markers (haplotypes) turned out to be more accurate and powerful than classical biparental analyses.
+In that case using multiallelic markers (haplotypes) for QTL analysis turned out to be more accurate and powerful than classical biparental analyses.

 ## Installation